Pulinda

-Pulinda (Sanskrit: Pulinda) were an ancient non-Aryan tribe of south-central Indian subcontinent, whose existence is attested during the Iron Age.
-Pulindas were mentioned in Aitareya Brahmana of the Rigveda (c.
-500 BCE) as descendants of Sage Vishvamitra, along with Andhras, Pundras, Sabaras, and Mutibas.
+Pulinda (Sanskrit: Pulinda) was an ancient tribe of south-central South Asia whose existence is attested during the Iron Age.
+The Pulindas were a non-Indo-Aryan tribe.

 Location

 During the later Vedic period, the Pulindas were living to the south-east of the Daśārṇas.

 Though clearly associated with the Vindhyan region, the Pulindas are sometimes believed to have had multiple tribal branches that ranged up to the Himalayan region and Assam.
 In the Himalayan region, ancient Indian literature often mentions them in conjunction with the Kiratas.